medikoo/es5-ext/README.md

 Whether value is error.
 It returns true for all Error instances and Exception host instances (e.g. DOMException)

+### validError(x)

+If given object is not error throw TypeError in other case return it.

 ## Error Prototype extensions

 ### throw()